You don’t need JavaScript to implement a dropdown. You can create an accessible dropdown using just the html <details>

 Other notes of interest

-• <details> is semantic HTML, so its screen reader friendly.
+is semantic HTML, so its screen reader friendly.- The child element,

-• The author of the original <details> talk that inspired me to use it in my own work recently published slides for another talk on the powers of the <dialog> element:
+talk that inspired me to use it in my own work recently published slides for another talk on the powers of the<dialog>